 I find that the proposed Project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
-X I find that although the proposed Project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
+X find that although the proposed Project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
 A MITIGATED NEGATIVE DECLARATION will be prepared.
-I find that the proposed Project MAY have a significant efference environment, and an ENVIRONMENTAL IMPACT REPOR ct on the RT is required.
-I find that the proposed Project MAY have a "potentially significant unless mitigated" impact on the environment of the environ nificant impact" or ronment, but at document essed by mitigation hed sheets.
-An must analyze only Sig I find that although the proposed Project could have a signific environment, because all potentially significant effects (a) has adequately in an earlier EIR or NEGATIVE DECLARATIO applicable standards, and (b) have been avoided or mitigated earlier EIR or NEGATIVE DECLARATION, including revi measures that are imposed upon the proposed Project, nothin required nature: acant effect on the ave been analyzed N pursuant to l pursuant to that sions or mitigation ng further is Date: Prir nted Name: Christopher Caputo
+I find that the proposed Project MAY have a significant environment, and an ENVIRONMENTAL IMPACT REP I find that the proposed Project MAY have a "potentially impact" or "potentially significant unless mitigated" impact environment, but at least one effect 1) has been adequated an earlier document pursuant to applicable legal standard been addressed by mitigation measures based on the cast described on attached sheets.
+An ENVIRONMENTAREPORT is required, but it must analyze only the effect be addressed. act on the ately analyzed in ards, and 2) has earlier analysis I find that although the proposed Project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed Project, nothing further is required Sig nature: Lindsay Uwian nted Name: Lindsay Vivian Date: July 23, 2020 Prir nted Name: Lindsay Vivian 1